iddus/somtum.io-infra-and-images/README.md

 1. Create new `gcloud` configuration - `gcloud init` then select option 2 (https://cloud.google.com/sdk/docs/initializing)
 2. Link github repo in cloud build
 3. Manually enable resource manager API

+### Things to do...

+- `basic-express-microservice` should have it's own SA
+- every time tf code runs, the container image is set to the gcp helloWorld one, instead of the basic-express image cloud build is deploying - there has to be a better way manage microservice infra AND be able to upload the latest image using cloud build